by Tessa Hall, Alan Manning & Madeleine Sumption

 Using assumptions about the level of immigration and the rate of emigration, we can project long-run net migration in a ‘steady state’.
 This is the long-run emigration level in each category multiplied by the fraction of those who stay indefinitely.
 Table 1 shows how much different types of immigration contribute to long-term net migration, assuming that emigration rates remain roughly similar to what they have been in the past.
 Readers can adjust the assumptions in the table to see how long-run net migration might respond in different scenarios.

 Note also that the model uses official ONS immigration figures as an input, and these have been substantially revised over time.
-Any further revisions from ONS would change the data used in the model, and therefore also the projections.
+Any further revisions from ONS would change the data used in the model and, therefore, also the projections.

 Note that the long-run immigration estimates in Table 1 are lower than the number of visas issued.
 This is because some people do not take up their visas and others stay for less than a year and so are not considered long-term migrants in the official net migration estimates.
 Readers should not adjust the table using visa grant numbers as this will greatly overstate projected net migration.
-For guidance on plausible levels of immigration by reason for the main categories, readers can consult previous ONS estimates for non-EU citizens in Figure 3 of the May 2023 ONS migration publication.
+For guidance on plausible levels of immigration by reason for the main categories, readers can consult previous ONS estimates for non-EU citizens in Figure 2 of the May 2024 ONS publication.

 Readers should also note that just because it is possible to use this tool to produce a long-run projection at a given level—high or low—does not mean that it is plausible or likely.